 Medically Supervised Detox

-Depending on the factors of your case, you may begin with medically supervised detox, which can last a few days to a week on average.
+Depending on your case’s factors, you may begin with a medically supervised detox, which can last a few days to a week on average.
 While detox is often associated with other types of drugs, it can be useful in some instances when someone is so physically dependent on alcohol that they can’t go more than a few hours or a day without experiencing severe and uncomfortable withdrawal symptoms.
 Alcohol rehab therapy may be the solution you’re looking for.

-Medically supervised detox involves care from doctors, nurses and other staff to help treat those withdrawal symptoms so you’re more comfortable as your body rids itself of alcohol and adjusts to being without it.
+Medically supervised detox involves care from doctors, nurses, and other staff to treat those withdrawal symptoms.
+Hence, you’re more comfortable as your body rids itself of alcohol and adjusts to being without it.

 Group and Individual Therapy

-Beginning almost immediately — or as soon as you are well enough from withdrawals — you’ll likely take part in group and individual therapy.
-These sessions provide a space where you can share about your addiction and any associated challenges, hear other people share their stories and learn together about dealing with addiction.
+Beginning almost immediately — or as soon as a person is stable enough from the detox phase — a patient can participate in group and individual therapy.
+These sessions provide a space where they can share their addiction history and any associated challenges, hear other people share their stories, and learn together about dealing with addiction.
 Common topics during therapy can include:

 - Triggers for alcohol use

 - How to use healthy coping mechanisms to deal with triggers and stress